LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/intro.rst

 -----------------------------------

 Before we proceed, we want to point out something important about authentication in ASP.NET.
-ASP.NET contains a library, `Identity <https://docs.microsoft.com/en-us/aspnet/identity/overview/getting-started/introduction-to-aspnet-identity>`_, that provides extensive support for authentication *and* authorization.
+ASP.NET contains a Razor Class library, `Identity <https://docs.microsoft.com/en-us/aspnet/identity/overview/getting-started/introduction-to-aspnet-identity>`_, that provides extensive support for authentication *and* authorization.
 In addition to supporting simple authentication, Identity also supports more sophisticated authorization flows/processes like `OAuth 2 <https://oauth.net/2/>`_.
-Professional developers working with ASP.NET use ASP.NET Core Identity.
+Professional developers working with ASP.NET use ASP.NET Core Identity for authentication.

 In this book, three notes before we dive into using Identity: